 Women's Slippers

 Not to be outdone, our women's GearLab experts took the job of wearing their own collection of comfy slippers very seriously, running the full lineup of top-selling women's models through the same rigorous testing and thorough review process as the men's.
-The following chart captured the comparative performances among them that then produced our final recommendations for best women's slippers.
+The following chart captured the comparative performances among them that then produced our final recommendations for the top women's slippers.

 Style